teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/RenameFiles.md

 # Rename Files

 There are two ways to rename files in the working directory and in the repository.
-A two-step one in which the file in the working directory is first renamed or the direct command using the git mv.
+A two-step one in which the file in the working directory is first renamed or the direct command using the `git mv`.

 ## Rename Files in the Working Directory